-Reported coastwide bait landings in 2007 remained below the coastwide quota (Table 2, Figure 1).
-Bait landings decreased slightly from the previous year, mainly due to reduced landings in the Delaware Bay area and Virginia.
+Reported coastwide bait landings in 2008 remained below the coastwide quota (Table 2, Figure 1).
+Bait landings decreased over 23% from the previous year, mainly due to reduced landings in the Massachusetts, New York, and North Carolina.
+Out of concern for increased harvest pressure due to DE Bay restrictions, Massachusetts and New York adopted regulations in 2008 to limit harvest.
+The new regulations appear to have had the desired effect in 2008.

 An alternative bait/gear workshop conducted under the auspices of ASMFC in 1999 introduced the concept of using bait savings devices (bait bags) in whelk (conch) pots.
 Free bait bags were distributed to whelk potters in the Mid Atlantic and southern New England regions through a state, federal, and NGO partnership.
 National Marine Fisheries Service funded the acquisition of the bait bags.
 The Ecological Research and Development Group (ERDG), Delaware, Maryland, New Jersey, Virginia, New York, Connecticut, Rhode Island and Massachusetts assisted in the distribution of the bags.
 The reductions in reported bait landings in excess of the 25% reductions required under Addendum I were largely attributed to the success of this program, with the widespread use of the devices by the commercial fishery.
 Massachusetts fishermen have been using bait cups in conch traps with success.
-The cups use about a 10th of a crab and can be fished for 2-3 days the relatively cold waters.
+The cups use about a 10th of a crab and can be fished for 2-3 days in the relatively cold waters.